Sierra Leone - Country Commercial Guide

 Due Diligence

-U.S. businesses interested in doing business in Sierra Leone are advised to undertake detailed due diligence on prospective partners, agents, distributors, etc., and to hire the services of an attorney or accounting firm.
-However, the U.S. Embassy does provide fee-based commercial services including International Partner Search, International Company Profile, and Single Company promotion, which would provide background information on prospects.
+U.S. businesses interested in doing business in Sierra Leone are advised to perform appropriate due diligence on prospective partners, agents, and distributors and to hire the services of an attorney or accounting firm.
+U.S. Embassy Freetown does provide fee-based commercial services, including International Partner Searches and International Company Profiles to provide additional background information on prospective partners.